HritwikSinghal/My_guides/Steps_Ubuntu.md

 	OR
 	- https://github.com/pop-os/gtk-theme (compile it)
+        - (DO NOT INSTALL 'pop-theme' or its ppa, it will mess up ubuntu)

 	OR
 	- change yaru theme color (chose Yaru Blue) https://github.com/Jannomag/Yaru-Colors

 - Icons:
-	- install pop icons only (DO NOT INSTALL 'pop-theme' or its ppa, it will mess up ubuntu) https://github.com/pop-os/icon-theme
-	OR
-	- Pop icons
+	- pop icons
+		https://github.com/pop-os/icon-theme

 	OR
 	- papirus icons